jkrishnan/ProgrammingAssignment2/README.md

 1)set the value of the matrix
 2)get the value of the matrix
 3)setInv sets the inverse of the matrix
-4) getInv gets the inverse of the matrix it uses <<- assignment operator so that these internal variables are not exposed to the outside environment.
+4)getInv gets the inverse of the matrix it uses <<- assignment operator so that these internal variables are not exposed to the outside environment.

 This second function 'cacheSolve' computes the inverse of the special matrix returned by `makeCacheMatrix` above.
 If the inverse has already been calculated (and the matrix has not changed),